AdriGoMar/ChimeraAlgorithm/README.md

 # Chimera Algorithm
 The Chimera Algorithm is a CNN architecture optimizer using a mixture of Artificial Bee Colony and Genetic Algorithms.
-The models can be created from scrath or they can use a template to start from, thus becoming an improvement on transfer learning.
+The models can be created from scratch or they can use a template to start from, thus becoming an improvement on transfer learning.

 An example of the evolution of one of such models, created from scratch and meant for the characterization of misalignment artifacts in CT volumes, is shown below: